mstrimas/krsp/vignettes/mysql-aws.md

 <img src="img/workbench-connect.png" style="display: block; margin: auto;" />

-After you've entered all the necessary information click the *Test Connection* button to ensure everything is working.
-You'll need to enter your password.
-If the test works, click *Close*, then click on the connection name (`krsp-aws`) to connect.
+After you've entered all the necessary information click *Close*, then click on the connection name (`krsp-aws`) to connect.

 ## R